 It’s not uncommon for a horse to start rolling in a patch of dirt or mud the second you turn him out, and while it may seem crazy to us there is a method to his madness.
 Rolling is part of their natural behavior and can help to determine their status within the herd but it can also be a method of grooming as well as a sign of the horse’s happiness.

-Rolling as part of a horse’s natural behaviour
+Rolling can be part of a horse’s natural behavior

 You might be surprised to know that, as part of that communication, horses also use rolling to determine their social status.
 The more dominant horses will have a favourite rolling spot and will be the last to roll in it.
 This means that their scent is the strongest and therefore their rank is higher within the herd.